Los Angeles records more than 300 mudslides during storm that has drenched Southern California

 Downtown Los Angeles received nearly 7 inches (18 centimeters) of rain by Monday night, which was nearly half the yearly average of 14.25 inches (36 centimeters).
 It was already the third-wettest two-day period since recordkeeping began in 1877, the service said.

-The danger hadn't passed despite the expected dip in the rainfall, warned Ariel Cohen, a meteorologist in charge of the weather service's Los Angeles-area bureau.
+The danger hadn't passed despite the expected dip in the rainfall, the weather service's Cohen said.

 “The ground is extremely saturated — supersaturated,” he said at a Monday news conference.
 “It’s not able to hold any additional water before sliding.
 It’s not going to take much rain for additional landslides, mudslides, rockslides and other debris flows to occur.”